Pieri type rules and $GL(2|2)$ tensor products: tensor products - the maximal atypical part

-Assume $i>j$.
-Then the superdimension of a direct summand is either 2 or 4.
+We conclude that the superdimension of a direct summand is either 2 or 4.
 Hence $M$ is either indecomposable or splits into two summands $ M = I_1 \bigoplus I_2$ of superdimension 2.
 If $M$ would split, it would split in the following way: